 Mr. Antolini is the greatest teacher he's ever had.
 He's a young guy (not much older than D.B.) and a big kidder.

-When that James Castle jumped out of the window, Holden tell us, Mr. Antolini was the only one to actually do anything about it (check his pulse and carry the body over the infirmary), even though it meant his coat got all bloody in the process.
+When that James Castle jumped out of the window, Holden tell us, Mr. Antolini was the only one to actually do anything about it (check his pulse and carry the body over the infirmary), even though his coat got all bloody in the process.